- It's too expensive to Start School Later.

 The evidence bears this out: starting school after 8:30 a.m. does not harm, and may even help, extracurricular performance.
 Here are just a few examples from the world of sports:

 None of this even considers the potential benefits to athletes (or anyone!) of getting enough sleep.
-A Stanford University study, released in March 2011 found that athletes who sleep more perform better, and in October 2012,the American Academy of Pediatrics cited another study showing that "[a]dolescent athletes who slept eight or more hours each night were 68 percent less likely to be injured than athletes who regularly slept less."
+A Stanford University study, released in March 2011 found that athletes who sleep more perform better, and a 2014 study published in the Journal of Paediatric Orthopaedics showed that young competitive athletes who slept eight or more hours each night were 68 percent less likely to be injured than athletes who regularly slept less.
 That is part of the reason why coaches from schools that have moved the school day later have surprisingly positive things to say about the change.

 The evidence bears this out: starting school after 8:30 a.m. does not harm, and may even help, extracurricular performance.
 Here are just a few examples from the world of sports:

-- The high school start times for members of the Parade's All-America Football Team shows that school hours have nothing to do with the possibility of athletic excellence.
-Twenty of the star athletes go to schools that start at 8:00am or later.
-13 start earlier than 8:00am.
+- The high school start times for members of the Parade's All-America Football Team shows that athletic excellence is possible regardless of school start time.
+Twenty of the star athletes go to schools that start at 8:00 a.m. or later.
+13 start earlier than 8:00 a.m.
 The remaining 13 athletes did not have start times available.

 None of this even considers the potential benefits to athletes (or anyone!) of getting enough sleep.
-A Stanford University study, released in March 2011 found that athletes who sleep more perform better, and in October 2012,the American Academy of Pediatrics cited another study showing that "[a]dolescent athletes who slept eight or more hours each night were 68 percent less likely to be injured than athletes who regularly slept less."
+A Stanford University study, released in March 2011 found that athletes who sleep more perform better, and a 2014 study published in the Journal of Paediatric Orthopaedics showed that young competitive athletes who slept eight or more hours each night were 68 percent less likely to be injured than athletes who regularly slept less.
 That is part of the reason why coaches from schools that have moved the school day later have surprisingly positive things to say about the change.

 Many aspects of school policy are regulated by state and federal government, particularly when local school systems cannot or will not set policies to protect basic rights, including rights to health, safety, and education.
 This has been proven to be the case with respect to the issue of school start times since the 1990's.